Paskal (film)

-PASKAL: The Movie is a 2018 Malaysian war drama film directed by Adrian Teh and produced by Asia Tropical Films.
+Paskal, stylized as PASKAL is a 2018 Malaysian war drama film directed by Adrian Teh and produced by Asia Tropical Films.
 It stars Hairul Azreen, Jasmine Suraya Chin, and Tiger Chen.
-It was inspired by the elite Royal Malaysian Navy (RMN) force named PASKAL (Pasukan Khas Laut).
-With a budget of RM10 million (US$2.4 million), PASKAL: The Movie is one of the most expensive Malaysian film ever made.
+It was inspired by the elite Royal Malaysian Navy (RMN) force named Naval Special Forces (Pasukan Khas Laut abbreviated as PASKAL).
+With a budget of RM10 million (US$2.4 million), PASKAL is one of the most expensive Malaysian film ever made.

 Filming began in Kuala Lumpur from March to May 2018; its official premiere was on 27 September 2018.
 The film received positive critical reviews and it netted an overall profit of more than RM30 million across Malaysia and Singapore, making it one of the highest-grossing local films in Malaysia, following Munafik 2 and Hantu Kak Limah.
 In December 2018, PASKAL was listed by the local Malaysian newspaper Harian Metro as among the top 10 local films in Malaysian history.

 Plot

-In 2018, a supertanker, Laurel 11 (based on the real-life Bunga Laurel), was hijacked by Somali pirates at the Gulf of Aden one night.
-The Royal Malaysian Navy picks up the distress call and KA Bunga Mas Lima, which was bound for home after a long operation at sea, comes to aid.
-The pirate's refusal to negotiate prompted Commander Maznan to deploy the Navy's elite special operations unit, PASKAL, commanded by Lieutenant Commander Arman Rahmat.
-Two boats and a Super Lynx helicopter were deployed for the mission.
-Their swift and stealthy tactics ensured the eventual success of the operation with the pirates subdued and captured.
+In 2018, Somali pirates hijack supertanker Laurel 11 at the Gulf of Aden one night.
+The Royal Malaysian Navy picks up the distress call and KA Bunga Mas Lima, bound for home after a long operation at sea, comes to aid.
+The pirates' refusal to negotiate prompted Commander Maznan to deploy the Navy's elite special operations unit, PASKAL, commanded by Lieutenant Commander Arman Rahmat.
+Two boats and a Super Lynx helicopter were deployed to capture the pirates.

-The team returns to Lumut with Arman thinking on whether to retire or not.
-His mother's apparent distaste with his dangerous job and the painful memory of his past had prompted him to do so.
-Back in 2009 when he was a sub-lieutenant, Arman had undergone training with a late friend, Joshua Tee Seng Wai (Girang), and Mohd Zariff bin Zafrudin (Jeb).
+The team returns to Lumut with Arman contemplating his retirement due to his mother's apparent distaste with his dangerous job and a traumatic past.
+Nine years earlier, when he was a sub-lieutenant, Arman was close friends with Joshua "Girang" Tee and Mohd.
+"Jeb" Zarif during training.
 His motivation to join PASKAL was to honour his father's sacrifice.
-The three of them were among the best in the unit and were selected to undergo advanced training course with the US Navy SEALs.
-However, during a peacekeeping operation in Angola two years later, Jeb accidentally killed Joshua in a confrontation with a rebel group while transporting a Chinese UN Observer.
-Wounded, he was dishonourably discharged after he brutally executed a prisoner with a sidearm.
-Arman told Joshua's wife, Lily about the incident and Joshua was given a military funeral.
+The three of them were among the best in the unit and were selected to undergo advanced training course with US Navy SEALs.
+However, during a peacekeeping operation in Angola in 2011 to rescue Chinese Military Observer Chen Han, Joshua sacrifices himself to protect a woman from an enemy grenade.
+Wounded, Jeb was dishonourably discharged after brutally executing with a sidearm the surrendering rebel who killed Joshua.
+Joshua is later honored in a military funeral.